hagenblix/hagenblix.github.io/_pages/wwfai.md

 ---

 I've published a book about AI, Class, and Capitalism together with my friend Ingeborg Glimmer.
 It's title is (a little tongue in cheek) [*Why We Fear AI*](https://bookshop.org/a/114797/9781945335174).
 If you're interested in what AI will do to politics or the future of work, check it out!
-You can read the introduction [here](https://hagenblix.github.io/files/why_we_fear_ai_sample.pdf)!
+You can read a sample [here](https://hagenblix.github.io/files/why_we_fear_ai_sample.pdf)!

 [![Why We Fear AI (Cover)](/images/whywefearai.jpg){:height="800px" width="517px"}](https://bookshop.org/a/114797/9781945335174)